An Original Short Thriller

 “Do you find yours entertaining Mr. Kaiser?”
-Alistair’s voice was void of emotion, cold, and distant like the clouds forming over the waterfront beyond the skyline of buildings.
+Alistair’s voice was void of emotion, cold.
+As distant as the clouds forming over the waterfront beyond the building skyline.

 “It means Emperor, or king or something like that.”
-Drake stammered.
+Drake stammered, unsure of where the conversation was heading be tried to take control, adding quickly.
 “In German, I think.”
-The sweat beaded ironically, as he rubbed his icy cold hands against the leather armrests.
+The sweat beaded at his temples, as he rubbed his icy cold hands against the leather armrests.

 “Do you feel like an emperor, Mr. Kaiser?”
 Alistair closed his eyes breathing in deeply, resurfacing with a wicked smile.